 Or you could go all out and pick a statement free standing bath...

 16. Paint your interior doors pink

-We are all very focused on the colour of our front doors, but don't neglect what it looks like on the inside!
-Painting the inside of your front door could be all you need to add a subtle splash of colour to your hallway – and you can really easily DIY it on the cheap.
+We are all very focused on the color of our front doors, but don't neglect what it looks like on the inside!
+Painting the inside of your front door could be all you need to add a subtle splash of color to your hallway – and you can really easily DIY it on the cheap.
 Use our guide to painting a door to get your finish spot on.

 17. Create a pink gallery wall